TIY-Austin-Front-End-Engineering/Final-Project-Planning/README.md

 * Understand how to come up with your own user stories.
 * Understant how to put together wireframes.
-* Be able to think about and sketch out the models and relationahips of the data for your project.
+* Be able to think about and sketch out the models and relationships of the data for your project.

 ### Performance Objectives